Diminished Ovarian Reserve Treatment

-Consciously focusing our treatment and research on women over 40 and younger women with premature DOR for over a decade, we have made many breakthroughs and refined our treatment approaches, as evidenced by dozens of research studies published on this topic.
-Furthermore, a recent analysis of our IVF outcomes in "poor-prognosis" patients has shown that the "less than 1% chance of pregnancy" often thrown around to women with high FSH or low AMH is often incorrect, and even with severe DOR, some women do have a better chance of pregnancy with their own eggs than they’ve been led to believe.
-For decades now, our doctors and fertility specialists have been focused on finding solutions for how to improve low ovarian reserve.
+At CHR, we have focused our reproductive medicine research and treatment on women over 40 and young women with premature ovarian aging (POA, an early-onset form of DOR) for close to two decades.
+Our physicians and scientists have made many breakthroughs and refined our treatment approaches, as evidenced by dozens of research studies published on this topic.
+A recent analysis of our IVF outcomes in "poor-prognosis" patients has shown that the "less than 1% chance of pregnancy" given to so many women with high FSH levels or low AMH levels is often incorrect.
+Even with severe DOR, some women do have a better chance of pregnancy with their own eggs than they’ve been led to believe.

-With this experience under our belt, we are convinced that many women with even very low ovarian reserve can conceive with their own eggs, if given individualized treatment that is tailored for their ovarian reserve status (and any accompanying conditions affecting fertility).
-Ultimately, time is the most important factor with DOR, and the sooner treatment can be started, the better her low ovarian reserve treatment options and the higher a woman's pregnancy chances.
+With this experience under our belt, we are convinced that many women with even very low ovarian reserve can conceive with their own eggs.3 We provide individualized treatment tailored to each woman’s ovarian reserve status as well as any accompanying conditions affecting her fertility (like endometriosis or immunological issues).
+Ultimately, time is the most important factor with DOR treatment.
+The sooner a patient’s treatment can be started, the better her treatment options and the higher her pregnancy chances.